-- If household identifiers are not assigned as part of general management processes, please assign a unique number to each household for the purposes of this collection. - The main applicant identifier should be the same person identifier that is used by the social housing authority across different housing programs.
-This field may be used to link home purchase assistance records with corresponding public rental housing, state owned and managed Indigenous housing, and/or private rent assistance records.
-If no such identifier exists, this field should be left blank. - Date of birth should be for the person or principal person whose name appears first on the home purchase assistance application.
-Where this is not clear, it should be for the person who is responsible for mortgage repayments. - For the purposes of this collection, a household is considered Indigenous if the household contains one or more persons who identifies as being of Aboriginal or Torres Strait Islander origin.
+• The main applicant identifier should be the same person identifier that is used by the social housing authority across different housing programs.
+This field may be used to link PRA records with corresponding public rental housing, state owned and managed Indigenous housing, and/or home purchase assistance records.
+If no such identifier exists, this field should be left blank.